Karen Christensen

 Karen Christensen is an American entrepreneur, environmentalist, and author who cofounded Berkshire Publishing Group in Great Barrington, Massachusetts, in 1998, after working in London at Blackwell Scientific Publications and Faber & Faber.
-She is the owner and CEO of Berkshire Publishing.
+She is owner and CEO of Berkshire Publishing, and co-author of the new edition of The Great Good Place, sociologist Ray Oldenburg's influential book that first coined the term third place.